Decimal to Binary Converter

 Frequently Asked Questions

-How are negative numbers represented in binary?
+How do computers handle negative numbers in binary?

 Why is decimal to binary conversion important?